 Dental implants are generally not covered by most healthcare insurance plans or extras.
 Implants are often listed as exclusions on healthcare policies and, along with root canal treatments are considered major dental treatments.

-The best way to find out about the cost of dental implants is to see a professional as soon as possible.
+The best way to find out about the cost of dental implants is to see an expert dentist that offers free consultation.
 If you have already lost your tooth you should look at replacing it as soon as possible to prevent drifting.

 Contact our office to find the next available appointment: (02) 9158 6328.